PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   duplicate-producer, runtime-filter, and malformed/shared shape-buffer cases.
   The sole production call passes the Session LayoutState; incomplete operator families allocate no index.
+- NCHW Concat/Transpose/(Transpose)Conv repair traces optional shape-preserving RELU/RELU6/QUANTIZE/DEQUANTIZE/CAST before the exact `[0,2,3,1]` Transpose
+  and optional PAD/CAST/SUB afterward.
+Every internal output is uniquely produced, exclusively consumed by the next topologically ordered operator, and private.
+The permutation and OHWI filter are producer-free constants, and the filter buffer exactly matches its rank-four metadata.
+- Fully positive NCHW Concat inputs share batch/spatial dimensions, and their axis-one channel sum equals the filter input channel.
+Concat options and all Concat/pre-passthrough/Transpose shape records are planned together.
+Direct Conv without a post-prefix also plans its output shape; prefixed Conv and TransposeConv intentionally preserve output metadata.
+This rejects the former public/fan-out/duplicate adapter and runtime-filter cases without broadening the four existing positive families.
+The production call passes the Session LayoutState; missing Concat or Conv families allocate no index.
 - Recurrent orphan-step alias repair has one Torch-free semantic owner in `passes/recurrent_alias.py`.
 Candidate discovery occurs before index construction, so graphs without the exact step-name grammar allocate no